Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Related Work

-\myparagraph{Complexity and Backdoor Defenses.} In this work, we have analyzed the relationship between backdoor effectiveness and different factors, including complexity, controlled via the regularization and the RBF kernel's hyperparameter.
-Our experimental results show that reducing complexity by choosing appropriate hyperparameter values improves robustness against backdoors.
+\myparagraph{Complexity and Backdoor Defenses.} In this work, we have analyzed the relationship between backdoor effectiveness and different factors, including complexity, controlled via regularization and the RBF kernel's hyperparameter.
+In this study, we have demonstrated that reducing complexity by choosing appropriate hyperparameter values improves robustness against backdoors.
+Our findings align with the insights presented in Frnay et al.~\cite{Frnay2014ClassificationIT}, who suggested that overfitting avoidance techniques like, e.g., regularization, can offer partial mitigation against random label noise~\cite{Teng2000EvaluatingNC,Teng2001ACO}.
+Expanding upon their discourse, we apply and extend this consideration to the context of backdoor attacks, wherein the noise is intentionally and strategically introduced to deceive the machine learning model.
 Some of the defenses proposed against backdoors use different techniques to reduce complexity.
 These techniques include pruning~\cite{liu2018fine,bajcsy2021baseline}, data augmentation~\cite{zeng2020deepsweep, borgnia2021strong} and gradient shaping~\cite{hong2020effectiveness}.
 However, from these works, it remains unclear why reducing complexity alleviates the threat of backdoor poisoning.
 To the best of our knowledge, our work is the first to investigate this aspect.

 \myparagraph{Relation to Influence Functions.} Influence functions originated in robust statistics~\cite{cook1980characterizations} and were later used as a tool to measure the influence of specific training points on the classification output~\cite{christmann2004robustness, koh2017understanding}.
 In our work, we clarify that influence functions naturally descend from the incremental learning formulation in Equation \ref{eq:poisoning_problem_inner}, showing that they quantify the velocity with which the classifier will learn new points.
 As seen in Section~\ref{sec:backdoor-curves}, they correspond to the partial derivative of the learning curve at the point $\beta = 0$.
 Moreover, we leveraged them by proposing a measure, namely the backdoor slope, which quantifies the ability of a classifier to learn backdoors.
 This measure allowed us to study the factors that impact backdoor effectiveness.